 Mechanical Engineering (dual)

-The template for an employment contract (start of the contract: usually 01 August) and a current list of companies in the district of Siegen-Wittgenstein and the additional dual study program options or have done so already can be found online on the website of the IHK Siegen: www.ihk-siegen.de (in the section „Duales Studium“).
+An employment contract template (start of contract period: usually August 1) and a current list of companies in the district of Siegen-Wittgenstein and beyond that offer dual study program options or have offered them in the past can be found online on the website of the IHK Siegen: www.ihk-siegen.de (in the section „Duales Studium“).

-When actually matriculating in the registrar's office or the International Office, the employment contract between the prospective student and the company must be submitted.
+When actually enrolling at the registrar's office or the International Office, the employment contract concluded between the prospective student and the company must be submitted.

-The students are employed by a company from the beginning.
-During the regular study time of 7 semesters, they will attend lectures for their degree program during the lecture periods and spend practical phases in the company during the lecture-free period.
-In parallel to their theoretical studies at the university, they work practically and go through training in company in order to achieve duality between operational work and scientific training.
+Students are employed by a company from the very beginning.
+During the standard period of study of 7 semesters, they attend courses for their degree program during the lecture periods and spend practical phases in the company during the non-lecture periods.
+In parallel to their theoretical studies at the university, they work practically and go through training in the companies in order to achieve a duality between work in the company and scientific training.

 Excerpts from the employment contract:

-“…The company shall grant the student an interest-free loan for the term of the degree program and shall pay out a monthly amount of 250.00 € from this granted loan to the student."
+“…The company shall grant the student an interest-free loan for the term of the degree program and shall pay out a monthly amount of 250.- € from this granted loan to the student…”